 It could be that the romantic gesture holds more appeal than the reality of a future relationship with her.

 If this is so, it will be apparent soon enough, as we know from the painfully uncomfortable bus ride after Dustin Hoffman whisks a bride away from her wedding day in the finale of 1967 classic, The Graduate.

-The new couple sit in awkward silence as the credits roll and they stew in their hasty decision…
+The new couple sits in awkward silence as the credits roll and they stew in their hasty decision…

 Take a note from Bill Murray in Groundhog Day and work on yourself.

-Focusing inward will distract you from your lovelorn status and benefit you in the long run, and a partner with interests and hobbies who takes good care of themselves is more appealing.
+Focusing inward will distract you from your lovelorn status and benefit you in the long run, and a partner with interests and hobbies who takes good care of themselves is more appealing, anyway.